19jorge19/Fort_Night/README.md

 Group 5 Project
 Instructions on how to run and play Fort Night:

-Download all .c and .h files (except SettingChance.c and Chance_Values.h)
+Download all .c and .h files

-Runs in Visual Studio 2019 (or any equivalent C compiler [maybe]) from command line
+Runs in Visual Studio 2019 (or any equivalent C compiler) from command line